JacobPaxton/engine-performance/readme.md

 # Work to do soon
 ## Data Acquisition and Preparation
-- Create new dataframe of each run_id's max horsepower row
-- Add columns for parts, fuel, PSI, and more features
-- Push final version of initial data to CSV
-- Upload CSV to Google Docs and Kaggle
+- Project on hold for the meantime; data uploaded to Kaggle, next steps are to analyze the data